kleinekuh/vrsreplace/README.md

 # VRS Replace
 This „simple“ project (circuit & software) is a replacement for my old Vaillant VRS auroMATIC 560 thermal solar control.
-Ohter VRS auroMATIC systems operating with VR10 / VR11 sensors, should also work.
+Other VRS auroMATIC systems operating with VR10 / VR11 sensors, should also work.
 Furhter it's possible using the control for warm water heating only (C1/C2).

 ![main index html](/doc/readme_md_1.png)